davidbtadokoro/kworkflow-sbes25-tools-artifacts-festival/README.md

 This modified version is based on the commit `8358ca2ee84059553729` of the master branch of the upstream repository.
 The only divergences are:

 - The addition of this section to the `README.md` file
-- The related paper's PDF file was submitted to the *Tools Track* of the *39th Brazilian Symposium on Software Engineering*
+- The related paper's pre-print PDF file that was submitted to the *Tools Track* of the *39th Brazilian Symposium on Software Engineering*

 Below are the necessary entries to obtain the badges described in the call.